BanementI/random-repos/README.md

 - [Nikto](https://github.com/sullo/nikto) - Web server scanner, it's pretty good I think.
 - [Thunderspy](https://thunderspy.io/) - Vunerability based on the Thunderbolt port.
 Allows for an evil maid attack that grants you access in about 5 minutes, but needs other computers to do it.
 - [Intrigue-Core](https://github.com/intrigueio/intrigue-core) - Automation framework for external attack surface.
+- [honggfuzz](https://github.com/google/honggfuzz) - A fuzzer that appears to be good.
+Made by Google.
+- [HAL](https://github.com/emsec/hal) - Hardware analyzer.
+Don't ask me how to use this.

 ### Decompilers
 - [JPEXS-Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) - Open source flash SWF decompiler and editor.